Select your programme and preferred start date to begin your application.

 This flexible programme looks at the Christian past from a variety of perspectives – theological, philosophical and historical – and provides options for special study of themes from the early Church to modern times.

-This programme is run over 12 months full-time (or 24 months part time).
-From September to April students will follow courses and are also given training in research methods.
-From April onwards, students work on their 15,000-word dissertation.
-All students have access to 1:1 dissertation supervision.
+This programme is run over one year full-time (or two years part-time).
+From September to April you follow courses and are given training in research methods.

 The compulsory courses (Creeds, Councils and Controversies I and II) focus on the most authoritative ecclesiastical constructions of Christian thought, from the beginnings to the present day, and explore the debates and challenges that have shaped belief and practice.